BranchMetrics/web-branch-deep-linking-attribution/README.md

          // Display preferences
          iframe: false,
          disableHide: true,
-         showAgain: true, // Can also be set to an integer, for example: 10, would show the banner again after 10 days
+         forgetHide: true, // Can also be set to an integer.
+For example: 10, would forget that the user previously hid the banner after 10 days
          position: 'bottom'
     },
     {... link data ...}